srmullens/map_making_principles/README.md

 * **Objectify subjective claims.** Listen to what people say when interpreting data.
 "Model A is trending toward model B's solution."
 "Model A has a wet bias."
 "This is the most consistent I've seen models this far out."
 Can we objectively determine these things?

 * **Favor observations.** Ahead of each day, we can look at model forecasts some five or seven days ahead.
 But we can only look at observations for that day on that day.
 This imbalance has made us skilled at looking at models, but unskilled at translating what we've been seeing to the physical world when it starts to unfold.
 If we design our models to give us a look at what the observations might look like, and how the observations are differing from the modeled forecasts, we might be surprised less or see the key features sooner.
 Models should save lives, not just be a bunch of data.

+#### Note
+Doing any of this is easier said than done.
+Hopefully, it's something of a guide.
+But, maybe it's garbage.
+Your mileage may vary.